grame-cncm/faust/architecture/soul/README.md

 graph Sequence [[main]]
 {
-    // Used in 'hslider' label with [soul:osc_freq] metadata in Faust Osc {...}
+    // Used in 'hslider' label with [soul:osc_freq] metadata in 'Faust Osc {...}' block input Osc.osc_freq;
-    input Osc.osc_freq;
-    // Used as 'hslider' label in Faust Osc {...}
+    // Used as 'hslider' label in 'Faust Osc {...}' block input Osc.vol;
-    input Osc.vol;
-    // Using in SOUL processor Gain {...}
+    // Using in SOUL 'processor Gain {...}' block input Gain.volume;
-    input Gain.volume;

     output stream float audioOut0;